Why Better Bites?

 It’s pretty simple.
 If we surround kids with unhealthy food, that’s what they’ll eat.
 If there is healthy food in their homes, schools and communities, that’s what they’ll eat.
 According to Accelerating Progress in Obesity Prevention (2012), an expert report from the Institute of Medicine, increasing access to healthy food is a key strategy for reducing obesity.

 In addition, there’s a disconnect when the places where children engage in physical activity serve high calorie junk food.
 Youth can actually gain weight at the pool if they eat typical pool concessions.

 Better Bites at Lexington Parks and Recreation Pools

 Lexington public pools were the first to offer Better Bites.
 Click here to see a 5 minute video about it.
 In 2011, Lexington Parks and Recreation added 8 healthy items to their concession stand menu.
 In 2012 they expanded the healthy options further, making half of their menu items Better Bites.
 Currently, Better Bites are offered at Woodland, Southland, Castlewood and Shillito pools.
 The 2013 menu is even better with more healthy and delicious options.
 For more information check out our reports from the first two years.
 Better Bites Rethinking Concession Stand Food 2011 and Better Bites Snack Strong Report Year Two

-Fresh fruit outsold chicken nuggets at Lexington public pools in 2014.
+In 2014, fresh fruit outsold chicken nuggets by 3-to-1 at Lexington public pools.
 See more here: Better Bites Report_Summer 2014 (2)

 Better Bites “Good to Go ” Bike